thetnaingtn/devfest2k25/slides.md

 layout: center
 ---
 # Who is this for?
-- New to building CLI apps.
+- Anyone new to building CLI applications.
-- Want to build CLI app to meet your own need.
+- Anyone who wants to create a CLI tool for their own needs.
-- Veteram who experienced in building CLI application can also gain different perspective on how to build CLI application in new paradim
+- Veterans in CLI development will gain a different perspective through this new paradigm.
----
-layout: center
-class: text-center
----
-# What can we build with Bubbletea framework?
----
-level: 2
----
-# gh-dash
----
-level: 2
----
-# hackernew

 ---
 ---
 # Agenda